liuggio/liuggio.github.com/_posts/2014-05-30-behaviour-driven-development-with-behat-on-the-application-layer-ddd-in-php.md

 Those services should be thin, and they should represent the use cases using a repository to store and fetch the Blog Posts.

-## Repositories
+## Repository

-Now we have only to create one RepositoryInterface, maybe two one for reading and one for writing.
+Now we have only to create one RepositoryInterface, maybe two, one for reading and one for writing.

 <blockquote>
 Mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects.